Last updated on May 11, 2026

 Flowering of the White Tree matters most in EDH since your commander always gets +2/+1 for only .
 If you build around legendary creatures, don’t forget about this white enchantment‘s anthem effect.

 When I started playing Commander, Selesnya () decks were all about curving this into Doubling Season and making tokens.
-You’d get double the tokens, many +1/+1 counters which would be doubled, you get the idea.
+You’d get double the tokens and many +1/+1 counters which would be doubled.
 Cathars' Crusade is an excellent middle-ground between going large and tall with +1/+1 counters, and it really incentivizes numbers.

 Storm is a powerful mechanic, and giving it to every instant and sorcery you control is strong.
 How strong?
-To the point where people will actually play a 6-mana do-nothing enchantment: Thousand-Year Storm.
-I’d include this in any EDH deck interested in casting and copying spells, such as prowess, spellslingers, or magecraft decks.
+To the point where people will actually play a 6-mana do-nothing enchantment.
+I'd include Thousand-Year Storm in any EDH deck that can generate a ton of mana and is interested in casting and copying spells.

 Up the Beanstalk is so cheap for what it does, automatically giving you your card back and drawing many more cards later.
 Whether you’re playing affinity, delve, or domain, there are many ways to cast expensive cards for cheap and keep drawing more.

 Standstill is among the stax cards that, like Stasis or Winter Orb, stops the game.
 No one wants to cast a spell and give you three free cards.
-Meanwhile, you can adapt to this by attacking with manlands, or when you have a fast start with a good 1-drop (like Ragavan, Nimble Pilferer) into Standstill.
+Meanwhile, you can adapt to this by attacking with creature lands, or get ahead of it with a good 1-drop like Ragavan, Nimble Pilferer.

-Imprisoned in the Moon is one of the best removal options available for blue, and a must-play in enchantment decks.
+Imprisoned in the Moon is one of the best removal options available for blue.
 Just letting them ignore what’s under the card is way better than your typical Claustrophobia effect, similar to what white has with Oblivion Ring variants.

 Tribute to the World Tree sees a lot of play in green devotion decks, and those usually play many big creatures.
 It’s a functional copy of Garruk's Uprising in decks that need redundancy.